ellingworthl/EWD_Assign2_WebAPI/README.md

 ## List of user features (excluding user registration and authentication)
- Assignment 2 - extension of SPA App from Assignment 1
+ Assignment 2 - extension of ReactJS SPA App from Assignment 1
+ + Venues
+ Persistent data from single file (JSON)
- + Feature to list all archery venues which can be filtered (.json file) which can be sorted &/or filtered
+ Feature to list all archery venues which can be filtered (.json file) which can be sorted &/or filtered

+ + Venue Details
+ Persistent data from individual files (JSON)
- + Feature to drill-down to an individual venue to access specific details about it e.g. range-type, images and blub representing the club, directions and on-site facilities (also stored on json file)
+ Feature to drill-down to an individual venue to access specific details about it e.g. range-type, images and blub representing the club, directions and on-site facilities (also stored on json file)

- + Feature to create new and update or delete existing Events for competitions (.json file) .
+ + Events
+ Persistent data from API (JSON file) listed on Events screen Ability to add an event using Round, Venue and Date fields (data saved to local storage) Ability to edit an event (data saved to local storage) Ability to delete an event (data removed from local storage) Ability to cancel changes applied to restore/revert to original event data (no update saved to local storage)

  Assignment 1 - SPA ReactJS App (Exisiting Features)
+ + Reviews
- + Feature to review an event through comment title and link (URL) data entry
- + Feature to comment on existing reviews posted through comment feedback and reviewers name data entry
+ Persistent data from API (JSON file) listed on Review screen Ability to add a review using comment title and link (URL) data entry (saved to local storage) Ability to comment on existing reviews posted through Comment link, which opened a child page where feedback comment and reviewers name can be entered (saved to local storage)
- + Feature to upvote both the main reviews and the comments associated with those reviews.
+ Ability to upvote both the main reviews and feedback comments linked to the reviews.

+ + About
- + Feature to contact site administrator to request venue be added (embedded email link)
+ Ability to trigger an email to the site administrator to request venue be added (embedded email link)

 ## Installation requirements.
- Assignment 2 - Config installs supporting Web API:
- DevDependencies:
- + babel-cli
- + babel-preset-es2015
- + babel-preset-node6
- + babel-preset-stage-2
- + react-scripts
- + nodemon

- Dependencies:
- + body-parser
- + bootstrap
- + css-loader
- + express
- + lodash
- + mongodb
- + mongoose
- + react
- + react-boostrap-carousel
- + react-dom
- + react-router
- + superagent
- + axios

- Assignment 1 - Client / SPA App
- + ReactJS
- + Bootstrap 3
- + create-react-app tool
- + react-router
- + css loader
- + superagent
- + lodash
- + react-boostrap-carousel
- + react-dom
- + react-router
+ Assignment 2 - Web API project folder "EWD_Assign2_WebAPI"
+ + babel-cli@6.24.1
+ + babel-preset-es2015@6.24.1
+ + babel-preset-node6@11.0.0
+ + babel-preset-stage-2@6.24.1
+ + body-parser@1.17.1
+ + bootstrap@3.3.7
+ + css-loader@0.27.3
+ + express@4.15.2
+ + lodash@2.4.2
+ + mongodb@2.2.26
+ + mongoose@4.9.7
+ + nodemon@1.11.0
+ + react@15.4.2
+ + react-boostrap-carousel@2.0.4
+ + react-dom@15.4.2
+ + react-router@2.8.1
+ + react-scripts@0.2.1
+ + superagent@3.5.2

+ Assignment 1 - Client / SPA App folder "FieldArcheryFinder"
+ + axios@0.16.1
+ + bootstrap@3.3.7
+ + css-loader@0.27.3
+ + lodash@2.4.2
+ + react@15.4.2
+ + react-boostrap-carousel@2.0.4
+ + react-dom@15.4.2
+ + react-router@2.8.1
+ + react-scripts@0.2.1
+ + superagent@3.5.2

  Assignment 2
- A user must install MongoDB
+ + A user must install MongoDB
- After installing, create a data and db file in the same directory as MongoDb installed (e.g. C:\data\db) To launch MongoDb, go to the bin folder and double-click on the "mongod" application (e.g. C:\Program Files\MongoDB\Server\3.4\bin)
+ + After installing, create a data and db file in the same directory as MongoDb installed (e.g. C:\data\db)
+ + To launch MongoDb, go to the bin folder and double-click on the "mongod" application (e.g. C:\Program Files\MongoDB\Server\3.4\bin)

- To view the application, clone it from the repository (https://github.com/ellingworthl/EWD_Assign2_WebAPI), a viewer must
+ To view the application, clone it from the repository (https://github.com/ellingworthl/EWD_Assign2_WebAPI)
+ 1) Start Express (port 8080)
- + Open a command window in the repositiory folder (hold Shift Key & right-click the mouse)
+ + Open a command window in the repositiory folder "EWD_Assign2_WebAPI" (hold Shift Key & right-click the mouse)
  + type npm install
- + check Package.json file and install any missing dependancies (dev &/or other)
  + type npm start

- + enter http://localhost:8080/ into the browser
+ 2) Start Client (port 3000)
+ + Open a command window in the repositiory folder "FieldArcheryFinder"
+ + type npm install
+ + type npm start

 ## Web API integration with ReactJS SPA
  I am unable to get my application to launch when I start the express server.